tjbladez/blast_mavens_ai/README.md

-# Blast Mavens Multiplayer Beta #
+# Blast Mavens AI Competition #

-Blast Mavens Multiplayer is 2D game written in ruby using [Gosu libruary](http://github.com/jlnr/gosu) inspired by the [bomberman](http://en.wikipedia.org/wiki/Bomberman).
+Placeholder for work for Blast Mavens AI Competition.
+Blast Mavens is 2D game written in ruby using [Gosu libruary](http://github.com/jlnr/gosu) inspired by the [bomberman](http://en.wikipedia.org/wiki/Bomberman).
+Blast Maven will be used to make 2 AI's compete against each other

 ## Installation ##

-Install it from the gem:
-         gem install blast_mavens_multiplayer

-Run it via:
-				 blast_mavens_multiplayer

--OR-

-Alternatively you can check out the code from this repository and run game.rb.
+You can check out the code from this repository and run game.rb.
+In player.rb substitute BasicBrain for AI of your choice (written by you)

 ## Controls ##